WHERE HAS MY LIBIDO GONE?

 There is considerable anecdotal information that many women experience this slump about two to five years after the start of menopause (when you have your last menstrual period).
 Further, these women report that it quite often passes in less than a year.

 Most research concentrates on hormone “deficiency.”
-Loss of estrogen may play a part in your sexual suppression, as may a deficiency in testosterone, though this latter is rare.
+Loss of estrogen may play a part in your sexual suppression, as may a deficiency in testosterone, which can be fixed using the best testosterone booster.
 Low estrogen levels can cause your vaginal tissues to become thin and dry, which necessitates adaptations for penetrative sex.
 You would be wise to check with your doctor, though a hormone deficiency would likely result in low libido from the very beginning of menopause, not several years later.

 The emotional changes that often accompany menopause, including anxiety and depression, can also add to your loss of interest in sex or your inability to appreciate arousal.
 Monitor your psychological health as you move through this stage.